meta pixel

 SHARE

-“You can look at the results of performance reviews to gain data in order to determine the kind of training needed.
+“You can look at the results of performance reviews to gain data in order to determine the kind of training needed to maintain new skills.
 Further, you can include training as part of long-term goals during the performance appraisal process.”

-Today, uQualio®, the makers of your favorite eLearning creation authoring software, had the opportunity to sit down and chat with the team at The Lindenberger Group, a team of HR thought-leaders and human resource consultants, about the work that they do in the corporate training space.
+Today, uQualio Video4Learning – one of the best online training platforms – had the opportunity to sit down and chat with the team at The Lindenberger Group, a team of HR thought-leaders and human resource consultants, about the work that they do in the corporate training space.

 Let’s jump into the interview below.